benlindsay/uv-demo/README.md

 - `uv tool install textual-demo` is similar to `pipx install textual-demo`.
 Installs to `~/.local/bin/textual-demo`
 - `uvx textual-demo` downloads (or uses cache) and runs textual-demo without installing executable in `~/.local/bin`
-  - same as `uv tool install textual-demo`
+  - If you already have it `uv tool install`ed, `uvx` will use the same version already installed

 - Variant to try:
   - `uvx --with textual-demo textual-demo`
+  - Lets you specify packages to install in an ephemeral environment before running the command.
+  - Especially good for if the command doesn't match the name of the package

 ### Replacing venv and pip